 I also don't glue the PVC together finding that just the tension of the pipe and couplers are enough to hold them together.
 It is easier to disassemble and store and allows for me to change things up as I need to each year if the amount of my garden rows change.
 Of course it has to be put back together each year but it snaps together fairly easy once you get the hang of it.

 I also like to put a row of weed stop down and place the manifold over it.
 It makes mowing so much easier when you don't have to worry about moving the manifold (PVC pipes) around to cut or trim underneath them.

-If you want you can get really fancy and hook this up to your sprinkler system or if you have a small garden or raised bed you could use a of water timer to completely automate your watering.
+If you want you can get really fancy and hook this up to your sprinkler system or if you have a small garden or raised bed you could use a of to completely automate your watering.
 I have the sprinkler wires in place but have yet to hook up a valve and timer system as I still enjoy the task of manually turning the water to the sections on and off.